Caregiving Blog: What Assisted Living & Care Communities Don’t Tell Families

 In situations where only half of the story is evident and a loved one may be diagnosed with dementia, a brain injury, or a personality disorder it is difficult for professional care staff to understand that there is usually another side to the story that is reported.
 Caregiving staff will believe statements from an aging parent that children are performing horrible acts, stealing money, and abusing the parent.
 While this may be true in some situations, an investigation should occur to confirm the reasonableness of the claims rather than care staff taking sides against the family.

 I have personally experienced professional caregiving staff becomes enmeshed in family situations, support situations of triangulation, pit the resident against family members, and participate in other practices that damaged family relationships.
-This occurs due to lack of training and experience on the part of professional caregivers who become emotionally attached to the residents for whom they provide care.
+This occurs due to a lack of training and experience on the part of professional caregivers who become emotionally attached to the residents for whom they provide care.
 Professional caregivers lack boundaries of appropriate and inappropriate actions when emotions take over

 5 Don’t Ask, Don’t Tell.
 If Family Caregivers Fail to Ask the Right Questions Potentially Adverse Events Happen